 The Tohoku region in the very north of Honshu (Japan’s main island) plays home to the most beautiful, natural landscapes that I had no idea even existed in Japan!

-Tohoku is a place that has a much slower lifestyle compared to the busy cities of Japan, boasting incredible landscapes such as massive crater lakes, nature parks with flowing waterfalls, mouthwatering foodstuffs, a rich cultural history, fun-fuelled activities and an all-round friendly atmosphere.
+Tohoku is a place that has a much slower lifestyle compared to the busy cities of Japan, boasting incredible landscapes such as massive crater lakes, nature parks with flowing waterfalls, mouthwatering foodstuffs, rich cultural history, fun-fuelled activities, and an all-around friendly atmosphere.

 Arrival Aomori Airport

-Upon arriving at Aomori Airport at around 9:00 am, we rented a car at the airport and we were swiftly on your way.
+Upon arriving at Aomori Airport at around 9:00 am, we rented a car at the airport and we were swiftly on our way.

 Search All → Car Rentals in Aomori

 Our first location in Aomori Prefecture was the Oirase Gorge, approximately 2 hours drive from Aomori Airport.